 Mr. Savikataaq (interpretation): Thank you, Mr. Speaker.
 The minister did not respond to my question.
-I was asking a question: which one has less patients, going through Ranking Inlet or going through Churchill?
-Which figure is larger, the ones that are going through Rankin Inlet or going through Churchill, Manitoba?
+I was asking which one has more patients, Rankin Inlet or Churchill.
+Are there more medical travel patients that are going through Rankin Inlet or going through Churchill?
 Thank you, Mr. Speaker.

 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-In Rankin Inlet, I know that this is not the first time we have heard about Rankin Inlet wanting a health boarding home, and the questions were posed to the Department of Health.
-I met with the health officials, and we started research on the figures and the numbers of the patients, so, the staff of the Department of Health had stated that the patients going through Rankin Inlet, perhaps, would be approximately three per day.
-That would be average.
+I know that this is not the first time we have heard about Rankin Inlet wanting a medical boarding home.
+The questions were posed to the

-(interpretation ends) The average number for the medical travel into Rankin Inlet, and this is the result of very close monitoring in recent times, is a nightly average of three medical travellers.
+Department of Health.
+I met with the health officials and we started research on the figures and the numbers of the patients.
+The staff of the Department of Health had stated that the patients going through Rankin Inlet, perhaps, would be approximately three per night.
+That would be average. (interpretation ends) The average number for the medical travel into Rankin Inlet, and this is the result of very close monitoring in recent times, is a nightly average of three medical travellers.

-As was previously explained in the House, if we are going to set up a new boarding home, we would need to work with Indigenous Services Canada, and if we go into a room and we sit down with Indigenous Services Canada and we say we want to establish a boarding home in Rankin Inlet, the first thing they're going to ask us, Mr. Speaker, is what's the demand?
+As was previously explained in the House, if we are going to set up a new boarding home, we would need to work with Indigenous Services Canada.
+If we go into a room and we sit down with Indigenous Services Canada and we say, "We want to establish a boarding home in Rankin Inlet," the first thing they're going to ask us is, "What's the demand?
 What are your numbers?
-How do you justify this?
-I'm not sure what the member would like me to say, might like my staff to say, when we can quote an average nightly need for three rooms.
+How do you justify this?"

+I'm not sure what the member would like me to say or might like my staff to say when we can quote an average nightly need for three rooms.
 What's going to happen and what has happened is we are told to use hotels.
 That's what we use in Cambridge Bay.
 That's what we use in Rankin Inlet.
 We have a very important duty to take care of medical travellers and that's what we do and we make sure that they are taken care of from when they leave their home, when they go to their appointment, and when they come back.